Rouslan/NTracer/README.rst

 **Important:** this library makes extensive use of features exclusive to C++11.
-At the time of this writing, the only compilers that can build this library are GCC >= 4.7 and Clang >= 3.0.
+At the time of this writing, the only compilers that can build this library are GCC >= 4.7 and Clang >= 3.1.

-NTracer is a simple ray-tracer that can work with scenes (currently limited to a scene containing one hyper-cube) with an arbitrary number of dimensions.
+NTracer is a simple ray-tracer that can work with scenes with an arbitrary number of dimensions.

 .. image:: http://rouslan.github.io/NTracer/screenshots/ntracer_6d.png